Complete pivoting growth of butterfly matrices and butterfly Hadamard matrices: Growth factors of random butterfly matrices

 \Cref{fig: not CP} shows both the sparsity patterns for the GECP factors of $B$ not in the particular ordered form found in \Cref{thm: new}, first showing the GECP with the added tolerance parameter (to widen the potential pivot candidates before implementing the column-major lexicographic tie-breaking strategy), which shows the Kronecker product is broken for this particular input $B \in \B_s(2^{10})$.
 This also includes the sparsity patterns for the GECP factors without using the added tolerance parameter for the pivot search, that essentially returns a ``random'' pivot among the potential pivot candidates due to rounding.
 Again, an interesting observation is the sparsity and symmetry of the final $L+U$ terms is preserved still, both with and without the added tolerance.

 Although \Cref{thm: new} yields the explicit random growth factors for butterfly matrices whose input angles preserve a particular monotonicity property, we expect the random growth factors using GECP to not actually need to rely on the input ordering. \Cref{thm: new} used this ordering to then determine every explicit intermediate GECP form of the butterfly linear system, including explicitly the final matrix factorization $PBQ = LU$, that could then determine how the local growth properties are presented at each step. \Cref{thm: gf gepp} guaranteed the growth factor using GE with \textit{any} pivoting scheme is minimized using GEPP.
 This further established that GERP also attained this minimal value using any ordering of the input angles, as the GERP and GEPP factorizations then aligned perfectly (still assuming a column-major GERP pivot search).

 Empirically, we expect this to also be the case with GECP. \Cref{fig: compare hist} shows the results of running $10^4$ trials, uniformly sampling $B \sim \B_s(N,\Sigma_S)$ with $N = 2^8$ (a sufficient size chosen for efficient sampling).
 For each sampled matrix, we computed the GEPP growth factors, along with each GECP growth factors using first the added tolerance parameter (with $\operatorname{tol} = 10^3 \cdot \epsilon_{\operatorname{machine}}$) to ensure the column-major lexicographic tie-breaking strategy was enforced, as well as the GECP growth factors without this added tolerance parameter.
-In \textit{all} $10^4$ trials, the computed growth factors matched exactly within $7.1054\cdot 10^{-14}$. \Cref{fig: compare hist}(a) shows the overlaid final histograms of the computed growth factors $\rho(B)$ on a logarithmic scaling.
+In \textit{all} $10^4$ trials, the computed growth factors matched exactly within $1.2790\cdot 10^{-13}$. \Cref{fig: compare hist}(a) shows the overlaid final histograms of the computed growth factors $\rho(B)$ on a logarithmic scaling.
 For comparison, an alternative growth factor

 was additionally computed for each GE factorization.
 This was used in particular on the experiments in \cite{PT23}, which presented an analogous full distributional description for $\rho_\infty(B)$ for $B \sim \B_s(N,\Sigma_S)$ when using GEPP.
 Unlike using the max-norm $\|\cdot \|_{\max}$ (as in $\rho(B)$ and seen in \Cref{fig: compare hist}(a)), the induced $L^\infty$ matrix norm $\|\cdot \|_\infty$ was more sensitive to the corresponding row and column pivots encountered in GECP as seen in the non-overlaying histograms in \Cref{fig: compare hist}(b).
 Of note, the added randomness of the location of the pivot at each intermediate step in the GECP without tolerance led to a smaller overall computed $L^\infty$-growth factor.